const-az/Animadamente/README.md

 ```

 ---
+NPM commands

 * `npm run serve` - hot-reloads for development.
 * `npm run build` - minifies for production.

+Firebase commands

+* `firebase init` - to initialize firebase on your project.
+* `firebase deploy --only functions` - to connect ending points with cloudfunctions.
+* `firebase deploy --only hosting` - to upload to Firebase hosting.

 ---

-This proyect was built with Vuetify and Firebase Cloud Functions, Authentication, Database, Storage and Hosting.
+This project was built with Vuetify and Firebase Cloud Functions, Authentication, Database, Storage and Hosting.

 You can see it running here: [animadamente-73568.web.app](https://animadamente-73568.web.app "Animadamente web test")

+---

+## Things to improve

+- Better form validation .
+- Image validation.
+- Possibility to create an user.
+- Welcoming page.
+- Sort items.

+And all back-end functions, this is only front-end.

 ---